akash-melkeri/loading-animations/README.md

 This repo is created for Hacktoberfest.

+Welcome,
+This is a collection of simple loading animations.

+Use plain css and @keyframes to animate and design the loading animation.

+Each page should contain only 8 animations.
+If there is no more space on the latest page, Use page template to create a new page.
+Also, dont forget to add it to pagination on index.html Always add your loading animations at last. they will be sorted automatically.

 For CONTRIBUTORS :

   - Pull requests can be made in any GITHUB or GITLAB hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic)